-- 1. Display a number story that describes composing equal groups to form a total.
-With the question removed.
+- 1. Display a number story that describes composing equal groups to form a total, with the question removed.
 If the story is written on chart paper, cover the values with a sticky note.
 If the story is electronically displayed, remove values. - 2.
-Ask students to read the story in their brain two times.
-Or read story aloud to the class two times. - 3.
-Ask the following questions- - Does the story have a main character?
+Ask students to read the story in their brain two times OR read story aloud to the class two times. - 3.
+Ask the following questions: - Does the story have a main character?
 If yes, who/what is it? - Where might the story take place? - Does the story have an action or verb?
-What is it? - What is the thing or item in the story that is being composed? - What is the math main idea?
+What is it? - What is the thing or item in the story that being composed? - What is the math main idea?
 (The story describes putting equal groups together to form a total.) - 4.
 Say, "We can map out this story using a graphic organizer called a Repeated Equal Groups (REG) Structure of Equality." - 5.
 Draw the vertical and horizontal lines of the array and then write the label with a blank in front of it.
-Say, "This vertical line represents the (insert label)."
-"This horizontal line represents the (insert label)."
+Say, "This vertical line represents the [insert label].
+This horizontal line represents the [insert label]."
 Write the labels on the array. - 6.
 Reveal the values and draw the appropriate number of circles to represent the items in the first group.
-Say, "These circles represent the first group of (insert label)."
+Say, "These circles represent the first group of [insert label]."
 When first introducing REG, keep values below 10. - 7.
-Say, "Structures of Equality have three important elements to them." - "They have values, which are represented by these numbers." - "They have labels, which is (insert labels) in this story.
-Point to the labels." - "They represent equality or the relationship occurring in the story.
+Say, "Structures of Equality have three important elements to them." - 1.
+"They have values, which are represented by these numbers."
+Point to the numbers. - 2.
+"They have labels, which is [insert label] in this story."
+Point to the labels. - 3.
+"They represent equality or the relationship occurring in the story.
 The equality is in these repeated equal groups." - 8.
 Say, "Structures of Equality help us understand what the number story is asking us to do.
 When you map out a number story using a Structure of Equality, I can see what your brain is doing." - 9.
 Remove the number story and say, "Who can retell the number story using the Structure of Equality to help them?" - 10.
-Repeat daily without solving until the students can draw a Repeated Equal Groups Structure of Equality independently.
+Repeat daily without inserting numbers or solving until the students can draw a Repeated Equal Groups Structure of Equality independently.